Cleod9/post-scriptum/README.md

 	//To simplify the example, we'll just pass an error object and a param called 'data' setTimeout(function () {
 		console.log('inside a callback with data: ', data);
-        callback(null, data); //<-Assume 'err' could be potentially passed here in place of null }, 1000);
+        callback(null, data); //<-Assume an error object could be passed here in place of null }, 1000);
 };
 /* Begin callback spaghetti nightmare!!! */